aljazsim/validation-framework-for-net/README.md

 ![ValidationMessages](./Doc/Screenshot_1.png)

-Validation framework contains a large number to help you easily set validation conditions on properties.
+Validation framework contains a large number of validation attributes to help you easily set validation conditions on properties.
 For example:

- - CannotBeNull (demanding the value is not equal to null),
+* CannotBeNull (demanding the value is not equal to null),
- - CannotBeNullOrEmpty (demanding the value is not null or empty),
+* CannotBeNullOrEmpty (demanding the value is not null or empty),
- - MustBeOneOf (demanding the value belongs to the specified set of values),
+* MustBeOneOf (demanding the value belongs to the specified set of values),
- - MustBeGreaterThan (demanding the value is greater than the specified limit),
+* MustBeGreaterThan (demanding the value is greater than the specified limit),
- - CannotBeLongerThan (demanding the value is not longer than the specified limit),
+* CannotBeLongerThan (demanding the value is not longer than the specified limit),
- - CannotContainDuplicates (demanding the value does not contain duplicates),
+* CannotContainDuplicates (demanding the value does not contain duplicates),
- - CannotContainNull (demanding the value does not contain null),
+* CannotContainNull (demanding the value does not contain null),
- - MustBeValidFilePath (demanding the value is a valid file path),
+* MustBeValidFilePath (demanding the value is a valid file path),
- - MustMatch (demanding the value matches the specified regular expression),
+* MustMatch (demanding the value matches the specified regular expression),
- - MustBeValidUri (demanding the value is a valid URI),
+* MustBeValidUri (demanding the value is a valid URI),
- - MustBeUpperCase (demanding the value is an uppercase string)
+* MustBeUpperCase (demanding the value is an uppercase string)

 and many more.
 See the complete list down below.
 They all start with either "Must" or "Cannot".

 Using validation attributes is simple and requires little code to write, keeping your classes short and easy to understand.
 Making your own custom validation attributes is easy to do (see section on extending Validation Framework).
 Not all validation attributes can be used with all property types.
 For example using MustMatch attribute on an integer property makes no sense and will throw a ValidationErrorException:

  ```csharp
 public class Example : Validatable
 {